How to Install Apache Maven on Rocky Linux 10, 9 and 8

 sudo rm -f /etc/profile.d/maven.sh

-If you created a JAVA_HOME profile script while troubleshooting, you can remove that as well:
+If you created a separate Java profile while troubleshooting, remove it too:

 sudo rm -f /etc/profile.d/java-home.sh